 Why does direct touch with nature restore health and wellness?

-Keep a contact with nature reduces cortisol, stabilizing blood pressure and heart rate.
-Breathing in the scents emanating from trees strengthens the immune system, while the beauty of the landscapes regenerates mental focus, alleviating anxiety and negative thoughts.
+Contact with nature reduces cortisol levels and helps stabilise blood pressure and heart rate.
+Breathing fresh air strengthens the immune system, while the beauty of the landscapes regenerates mental focus, alleviating anxiety and negative thoughts.
 This ancestral bond, known as biophilia, promotes a profound and lasting balance between body and mind.

 What to include in my luggage before leaving for a wellness trip to Italy?

-Packing for a wellness trip requires a balance between practicality and comfort.
-Be sure to include several swimsuits for bathing in thermal baths or the beach, personal slippers and towels, comfortable sportswear (for cycling tours, cycling-specific clothing) and hiking shoes for tackling hiking trails.
-Depending on the season, chose clothing made from natural and breathable fibers, adding a light jacket for cool evenings.
-A water bottle, sunscreen and sunglasses are essential as well, and perhaps a notebook to write down your own thoughts.
-The key is to travel light: the fewer stuff you bring, the more space you'll leave for calm and the profound regeneration of your well-being.
+Be sure to include several swimsuits for bathing in thermal waters or at the beach, personal slippers and towels, comfortable sportswear (for cycling tours, cycling-specific clothing) and hiking shoes for tackling hiking trails.
+Depending on the season, choose clothing made from natural and breathable fibres, adding a light jacket for cool evenings.
+A water bottle, sunscreen, and sunglasses are essential, as is perhaps a notebook to write down your own thoughts.
+The key is to travel light: the less stuff you bring, the more space you'll leave for calm and the profound regeneration of your well-being.

 About the author